amitmse/in_Python_/Others/README.md

 ---------------------------------------------------------------------------------------------
 ### Hypothesis Testing:
+- Hypothesis testing is a statistical method used to determine if there's enough evidence in a sample to reject a null hypothesis in favor of an alternative hypothesis.
-- Hypothesis testing is a form of statistical inference that uses data from a sample to draw conclusions about a population parameter or a population probability distribution.
+  It uses data from a sample to draw conclusions about a population parameter or a population probability distribution.
-	First, a tentative assumption is made about the parameter or distribution which is called the null hypothesis.
 It help to make better decisions.

   Avoiding Misleading Conclusions (Type I and Type II Errors): It helps you avoid jumping to the wrong conclusions.
   For instance, a Type I error could occur if a bank launches a new product thinking it will be a hit, only to find out later that the data misled them.